flappy-royale/flappy-royale/README.md

 ## Deploy

+In order to deploy, you will need to have the
+[Azure CLI](https://docs.microsoft.com/en-ca/cli/azure/install-azure-cli?view=azure-cli-latest) installed, and be logged in.

 1. Running `yarn build` will create a `dist` folder, which is the game statically compiled.
 2. Running `yarn deploy` will: